 Try to show them that they don’t need to worry about minor issues and can focus on the matter at hand.
 This will keep them more dedicated to their job and loyal to your company.
 However, keep in mind that security may come in different forms so you can try and experiment with this and that until you find something suitable.

 One of the reasons why your employees may be unhappy is because they don’t have a purpose either in life or at work.
 They go to their job just for the money or to kill time.
-Sometimes this happens because they don’t understand the mission of your organization, so all it takes is for you to explain it and clearly define it to them.
+Sometimes this lack of motivation occurs because they don’t understand the mission of your organisation.

 Diana Nadim is a writer and editor who has a Master degree in Marketing.
 She combines her passion for writing with her interest in research and creates thought-provoking content in various fields.
-Besides working as a contributor writer for TrustMyPaper, Diana also runs her own blog.
-What inspires her the most in her writing is travelling and meeting new people.
+Besides working as a contributor writer for TrustMyPaper and WowGrade, Diana also runs her own blog.
+What inspires her the most in her writing is traveling and meeting new people.
 Follow her on Twitter.